prowler-cloud/prowler/LIST_OF_CHECKS_AND_GROUPS.md

 3.14  [check314] Ensure a log metric filter and alarm exist for VPC changes (Scored)

-3.15  [check315] Ensure appropriate subscribers to each SNS topic (Not Scored)

 4.0 Networking - [group4] ******************************************

 4.1  [check41] Ensure no security groups allow ingress from 0.0.0.0/0 to port 22 (Scored)

 4.2  [check42] Ensure no security groups allow ingress from 0.0.0.0/0 to port 3389 (Scored)

-4.3  [check43] Ensure VPC Flow Logging is Enabled in all VPCs (Scored)

-4.4  [check44] Ensure the default security group of every VPC restricts all traffic (Scored)
+4.3  [check43] Ensure the default security group of every VPC restricts all traffic (Scored)

-4.5 [check45] Ensure routing tables for VPC peering are "least access" (Not Scored)
+4.4  [check44] Ensure routing tables for VPC peering are "least access" (Not Scored)

 5.0 CIS Level 1 - [cislevel1] **************************************